 Finding accommodation in San Jose

 The majority of expats initially rent accommodation for a few years before they decide on whether to remain in the city long-term.
-Expats looking to buy property in San Jose should be aware that demand is high, and good properties tend to sell quickly so it’s best to have proof of funds before searching for accommodation.
+Expats looking to buy property in San Jose should be aware that demand is high, and suitable properties tend to sell quickly, so it's best to have proof of funds before searching for accommodation.

 Whether expats plan on renting or buying property in San Jose, they can get a head start by trawling the internet, even before they arrive in the city.
-There are a large number of useful real-estate sites, classifieds and online versions of local publications that have property sections.
+There are many useful real-estate sites, classifieds and online versions of local publications that have property sections.
 New arrivals can also approach property management companies to assist them in their search for a home.

 Expats should always view accommodation in person before committing to anything.
 While in the city, expats may also stumble on some great housing options simply by exploring a neighbourhood they like on foot and taking note of any sale or rental signs.